goodmanship/sqsworkers/README.rst

 Make sure tests pass: ``pytest tests/test_crew.py``
 Note: Because of timing/queue cleanup issues (relating to the working of SQS), the tests involving use of real aws may not succeed consistently.
+Increasing the wait time before the asserts will improve the chances of having the tests pass.
+Another way is to specify a quicker visibility timeout for the messages in the queue

 Contributors
 ============